-In the freshly published sequence of the human genome, which was poorly annotated at that time, I searched for novel potassium channel genes by my custom developed computer program written in Delphi language.
-Because the computational power of my PC at the Department was quite limited, I installed the program on several PCs of the colleagues, and examined the sequences of the different chromosomes simultaneously during the nights for a week.
+In the sequence of the human genome, being scarcely annotated at that time, I searched for novel potassium channel genes by a custom-designed computer program written in Delphi language.
+Because the computational power of my PC at the Department was quite limited, I installed the program on several PCs of the colleagues, and simultaneously searched the sequences of the different chromosomes, mostly overnight, for a week.
 This resulted in two previously unknown K+ channel genes (KCNV2 gene – Kv8.2 channel, and KCNK18 gene – TRESK channel, as we know them today).
-Our laboratory finally succeeded in the cloning of these channels, although the cloning was more difficult at that time than today [12,13].
+We finally succeeded in the cloning of these channels, using painstaking methods today considered as obsolete [12,13].
 I measured TRESK current first on the 21th of June in 2002 in the Xenopus oocyte heterologous expression system.
-I observed on the same day that TRESK is activated several-fold by the stimulation of endogenous Gq-coupled lysophosphatidic acid (LPA) receptors of the oocyte (later I demonstrated that the stimulation of other coexpressed Gq-coupled receptors, e.g. M1 muscarininc and AT1a angiotensin receptors also activate TRESK).
-This result was a key observation of my research carrier; since that time, my attention has been focused on TRESK channel.
-Unfortunately, we did not publish these data at once, mainly because they were considered uncertain, since TRESK was assembled from human genomic PCR fragments and not cloned from cDNA.
-Later our assembled sequence of human TRESK turned out to be identical to that published by a Japanese group .
-We have finally cloned TRESK from mouse cerebellar cDNA, and reported at least the mouse sequence and the unique regulation of the channel by Gq-coupled receptors and calcium for the first time .
+I observed on the same day that TRESK is activated several-fold by the stimulation of endogenous Gq-coupled lysophosphatidic acid (LPA) receptors.
+Later I found that the stimulation of coexpressed Gq-coupled receptors, e.g. M1 muscarininc and AT1a angiotensin receptors also activate TRESK.
+This result was a key observation in my research carrier; since that time, my attention has been focused on TRESK channel.
+In the meanwhile, a Japanese group cloned human TRESK , so we have reported the mouse sequence and the unique regulation of the channel by Gq-coupled receptors and calcium for the first time .